-Over a 4 week period, students will be required to spend 3 days a week at the Biomedical Research Institute performing hands-on activities under the guidance of a mentor.
-Students will be eligible for a small stipend, if they complete the entire 4 week program.
+Over a two week period, students will be required to spend five days a week at the Biomedical Research Institute performing hands-on activities under the guidance of a mentor.
+A typical day will run from 9:00am-3:00pm.

 To be considered for the program, you must provide the following: